vertesy/CodeAndRoll/README.md

 # CodeAndRoll
 A collection of custom R functions.
 Works with MarkdownReports, but also as standalone.
 Many other repos/libraries of mine may have dependency on these functions.
+Source: own work + web (source referenced in description and/or source code).
+Intended for my personal use, shared because others may find (parts of it) useful.